22 Benefits of a Website for Small Businesses [Updated 2022]

-Thus, merely having a website could put you a step ahead of your competition.
-A site is one more way to be driving more customers, revenue, and overall value to your business.
+However, simply having a website could put you a step ahead of your competition.
+A site is one more way to drive potential customers, revenue, and overall value to your business.

 Top Ways A Website Benefits A Company